-Humans belong to great apes together with our closest living relatives, the chimpanzees, bonobos, gorillas and orangutans, which are all critically endangered.
-Recent genomic work has improved our understanding of the demographic and long-term adaptive history of non-human great apes, but little is known about their recent local genetic adaptations.
-Knowing how these species have adapted to their ecological niches is critical to understanding their evolution and adaptive potential, and it is urgently required given the rapid changes to their habitats that puts them all on the brink of extinction.
+Except for humans, all other great apes (chimpanzees, bonobos, gorillas and orangutans) are critically endangered.
+Recent work has improved our understanding of the demographic and long-term adaptive history of non-human great apes, but little is known about their more recent genetic adaptations.
+Knowing how these species have adapted to their ecological niches is critical to understand their evolution and adaptive potential, and it is urgently required given the rapid changes to their habitats, which puts them all on the brink of extinction.

-Preliminary results from our group, based on whole genome sequences from individuals in African sanctuaries, suggest that chimpanzee subspecies differ in the degree to which they have experienced recent, local genetic adaptations.
-Nevertheless, we lack information on the ecological niche of each individual, so we cannot determine which environmental pressures were responsible for the inferred genetic adaptations.
+Preliminary results from our group, based on whole genome sequences of individuals from sanctuaries in Africa, suggest that the different chimpanzee subspecies differ in the degree to which they have experienced recent, local adaptations.
+This is an interesting observation, but thus far we have been unable to determine which environmental pressures were responsible for these genetic adaptations.

-We are interested in extending this initial work using a larger genomic dataset obtained from samples of known geographic origin, for which key environmental variables (e.g. climate, diet or pathogen exposure) have been directly assessed by our collaborators.
-We will focus on inferring which environmental variables can best explain the previously identified genetic adaptations, and to combine genetic and environmental data to identify new instances of differential adaptation among subspecies.
-We will also extend the investigation of patterns of adaptation across great ape species (i.e. gorillas and orangutans), as well as other primates.
+In this project, we will investigate chimpanzee genetic adaptations using new genomic datasets obtained from samples of known geographic origin and for which key environmental variables (e.g. climate, diet or pathogen exposure) have been directly assessed.
+We are interested in inferring which environmental variables can best explain the previously identified genetic adaptations, and to combine genetic and environmental data to identify new instances of differential adaptation among subspecies.
+We will also extend the investigation of patterns of adaptation to other species (gorillas and orangutans), to compare the evidence of adaptation across lineages.